 To clarify, it is important to first understand the concept of “usurping the role of the Court” which means, in essence, to improperly influence the court’s procedures and decision-making, often by speaking inappropriately to or about the ultimate issue.
 Or, in other words, to impinge on the Court’s authority to make decisions about the ultimate issue (or ‘what happened’).
 To be sure, there is a legitimate concern that this could be a problem, particularly when the court is listening to an expert.
 As a result, the concept has been discussed literally for years and it is not a new concern.

-It can be found in most codes and directives regarding expert evidence.
-Indeed, Justice Sopinka noted this issue in the 1994 R. v.
+In fact, it can be found in various codes and directives regarding expert evidence.
+Indeed, Justice Sopinka noted this precise issue in the 1994 R. v.
 Mohan ruling when he stated, in part, “There is also a concern inherent in the application of this criterion that experts not be permitted to usurp the functions of the trier of fact.”

 One of the key elements in the logical approach to evidence evaluation are the propositions used for the evaluation.
 They are, in a certain sense, the most important part of the whole process.
 At the same time, they are also one of the least understood.